LUKOIL Group carries out exploration works with the purpose of expanding the resource base.

 Exploration activities have been consistently delivering good results driven by the advanced exploration techniques and selection of the most promising areas based on research results.

 One of the Company's priorities is further exploration works in the Caspian Sea given the potential synergies with the prior field discoveries in the region.
 In 2017, the Company completed the construction of Khazri-1, a 4,780-meter prospecting well in the southern part of the Central Caspian license area.

-3D seismic works covering 678 square km were held at the Khazri and Titonskaya structures to define more precisely their geology and identify prospects.
-Following the 3D seismic interpretation, the resource base will be estimated and the exploration well drilling site at the Khazri structure will then be determined.
+3D seismic surveys covering 772 square km were conducted at the Khazri, Titonskaya and Druzhba structures to more precisely define their geology and identify prospects.
+Following 3D seismic interpretation, the resource base is planned to be estimated to finalize exploration well placement point on the Khazri structure.

 In West Siberia, we focused on exploring the Tyumen formation and Achimov deposits to identify hydrocarbons in stratigraphic traps.
 3D seismic surveys were conducted to update our geological models of field boundaries as well as further hydrocarbon exploration to prepare sites for production drilling.
 Lowpermeability reservoirs were also explored.

 In Timan-Pechora, exploration focused mainly on the Denisovskaya Depression, where two highly productive oil fields (Verkhne-Ipatskoye and Prokhorovskoye) were discovered during the year.
 The new fields confirmed positive outlooks on further exploration within the Denisovskaya Depression.